On a conjecture of De Giorgi related to homogenization: Introduction

 under the assumption $\h a _\e =\h a (x, x/\e)$ and $\div_x\h a (x, y)=\div_y\h a(x, y)=0$, is studied in \cite{Weinan}.
 The case when $\h a_\e=\h a(x/\e)$ is studied in \cite{Hou}.
 It is also shown that solutions of \eqref{gen-trnsp} converge in $L^2$ and the limit equation is either a constant coefficient linear transport equation (ergodic case) or an infinite dimensional dynamical system, see \cite{Weinan, Hou}.

 In \cite{Tartar} Tartar studied some transport equations with memory effects.
 He addressed the question of importance of considering the limit function rather than the equation it satisfies.
-The question he raised was whether the limit retains, in some sense, the structure of linear transport equations (e.g. when it is traveling wave solution).
+The question he raised was whether the limit retains, in some sense, the structure of linear transport equations (e.g., when it is traveling wave solution).

 Some of these questions were addressed by Tassa in \cite{Tassa}.
-In particular he showed that for shear flow $(d=2)$ the limit is a travelling wave (Theorems 4.2 and 4.5 in \cite{Tassa}).
-He also derived convergence rate which depends on whether the rotation number is rational or irrational and the smoothness of the forcing vector field.
+In particular, he showed that for shear flow $(d=2)$ the limit is a traveling wave (Theorems 4.2 and 4.5 in \cite{Tassa}).
+He also derived convergence rate which depends on the smoothness of the forcing vector field as well as on whether the rotation number (which we denoted $\gamma$ in the formula $\h a=(1, \gamma)$ above) is rational or irrational.
 In fact for rational rotation number (Theorem 4.5 in \cite{Tassa}) the limit is determined by some function $a_\eta$ see (3.13) in \cite{Tassa}, and the limit function is a traveling wave if $a_\eta=const$ for all $\eta\in [0,1]$.

 It seems plausible that the techniques here can (partially) be applied to more general context involving random structure, i.e. stochastic differential equations.
-Similar type of problems, have been studied in recent works of Bardi-Cesaroni-Scotti \cite{BCS}.\footnote{The problem here can be reduced to the well-known classical perturbation problem through variable substitution $\h Y = \h X /\e $, so that we have $ \der{\h X^\e}=\h F (\h Y)$, $ \der{\h Y^\e}=\frac{1}{\e} \h F (\h Y)$, $\h X^\e (0) = p $, $\h Y^\e (0) = p/\e $.}
+Similar type of problems, have been studied in recent works of Bardi-Cesaroni-Scotti \cite{BCS}.
+The problem here can be reduced to the well-known classical perturbation problem through variable substitution $\h Y ^\e= \h X^\e /\e $.
+To illustrate this at a heuristic level, we assume (for clarity) $\h F$ to be independent of $t$.
+We thus have